tektutor/tekton-jan-2023/README.md

 - manages containerized application (REST/SOAP API, microservices, server application, legacy self-container appliction)
 - benefits of this tool
   - helps in making your applications Highly Available(HA)
-  - support in-built application monitoring features (health-check)
+  - supports in-built application monitoring features (health-check, live check)
-  - in case your application stops responding or it crashes, it automically starts another instance of your application
+  - in case your application stops responding or it crashes, it automatically starts another instance of your application
-  - helps in scaling up/down your application on demand depending user traffic or some application performance metrices
+  - helps in scaling up/down your application on demand depending user traffic or some application performance metrics
-  - support rolling update
+  - supports rolling update
-     - nothing but helps in upgrading/downgrading your application version from one to other version without any downtime
+     - helps in upgrading/downgrading your application version from one to other version without any downtime
-  - also helps you create internal only service or external service to expose your application to Internet
+  - also helps you create internal only service or external service to expose your application over Internet
   - helps in using external storage for your applications
 - Examples
   - Docker SWARM